 Intensive study of the structures and functions of the human body, with emphasis on the skeletal, circulatory, respiratory, and excretory systems.
-151 Human Anatomy and Physiology 4 Units

-Prerequisite: Anatomy 150
+151 Human Anatomy and Physiology

-Intensive study of the structures and functions of the human body, with emphasis on the muscular, digestive, nervous, endocrine, and reproductive systems.
+Prerequisite: Anatomy 150 Lecture: 3 hours per week and Laboratory 3 hours per week Intensive study of the structures and functions of the human body, with emphasis on the muscular, digestive, nervous, endocrine, and reproductive systems.